Ruud's Commodore Site: Template Home Email

 The number of BAM sectors could be calculated from the CHS parameters but this will save code at the cost of just two bytes.

 When using FATxx and inspecting the data of the boot sector, you can clearly read the name of the first file that has to be loaded by MS-DOS.
 But that means you need code to find that file on the disk.
 Why not saving your self that trouble by pointing directly to the sector where the file can be found?
 An advantage of this method: if you want another program to be loaded first, you only have to change this pointer.
-Unfortunately there is also a disadvantage: if some one removes that particular file, there is a big chance that the PC ends up into Limbo.
+Unfortunately there is also a disadvantage: if someone removes that particular file, there is a big chance that the PC ends up into Limbo.

 The Volume ID enables the system to see if a disk has been changed.
 OK, there is a chance that two drives have been formatted at the same time, certainly on systems with no Real Time Clock, but I will take that chance.